1ec5/apple-turnover/README.md

 * `left`, `right`, or `reverse`, as indicated by lane markings or signage; combinations of maneuvers, such as `left;right`, result in separate maneuvers
 * The `highway` tag of the way at the end of the turn lane (but not the way onto which the driver turns)
 * The number of lanes that may be used for this maneuver
+* The length (in meters) of the turn lane
-* The length of the turn lane in meters
+* The length (in meters) of the portion of the turn lane that is surrounded by lane change restrictions; left blank if the entire lane is subject to lane change restrictions
-* The explicit maximum speed limit along the turn lane in meters per second; if the speed limit varies along the turn lane, an average weighted by distance
+* The explicit maximum speed limit (in meters per second) along the turn lane; if the speed limit varies along the turn lane, an average weighted by distance